If someone is looking for a value memory foam mattress, they might want to consider the Tomorrow Sleep Memory Foam mattress.

 During my tests, I saw little motion transfer on this mattress.
 The top layer is memory foam, and that usually performs well with motion isolation.

-When I pressed into the mattress around a glass of water, the glass barely moved.
-It was also undisturbed by me rolling around.
+When I pressed into the mattress around a glass of water, the glass barely moved, and it was also undisturbed by me rolling around.
 We also asked our staff writer Marten to move around on the other side of the mattress to mimic the movements a partner might make.
 I did not feel his movements on my side of the mattress.

-Overall, I think this could be a good mattress for couples.
+Overall, I think this could be a good mattress for couples who don’t want to be disturbed by their partner’s movements.

 While all-foam mattresses aren’t always the best when it comes to edge support, that was not really the case with the Tomorrow Sleep memory foam mattress.